 Spring is in the air; the flowers are blooming, the birds are chirping, and the allergens are waging war on our sinuses.
 Be sure to take full advantage of the cool, inviting weather before it gets too hot by exploring the best hiking in Houston.

-If baseball weren’t big enough in Houston, the city will get its very own baseball-themed entertainment center this year.
-Austin-based Home Run Dugout has finally opened in Katy with batting bays, biergarden, dog park, full restaurant, and more.
+If baseball weren’t big enough in Houston, the city has its very own baseball-themed entertainment center.
+Call your shot at Austin-based Home Run Dugout in Katy with batting bays, biergarden, dog park, full restaurant, and more.

 Using a 60-foot wide screen strewn across a stack of shipping containers, Moonstruck offers that classic drive-in vibe, while allowing local cinephiles to combine two of their favorite things: the city and the movies.
 Here, patrons are invited to park their automobiles, tune into FM transmission, and watch a variety of blockbusters, classic, and family friendly flicks.